MehdiKallel/PAIS-Lab/README.md

     - Subsequently, the rule targeting the keyword "vodka" gets removed from the rules queue for execution.

 Note: Please make sure to adjust the "end" field based on your needs.
 In the previous example, you could set it to a date greater to your current date.

+## Visualizing
+For visualizing the queues state, you can use this tool: "".
+Please make sure to adjust its mongodb env variable.